-A Chapter 13 can actually be cheaper for a debtor to file than a Chapter 7 if it eliminates a second mortgage or car loan that the Chapter 7 does not.
-But a Debtor must be a person that owes less than $360,475 in unsecured debt, and under $1,081,400 in secured debt.
+A Chapter 13 can actually be cheaper for a debtor to file than a Chapter 7.
+A Chapter 13 may eliminate a second mortgage or car loan that the Chapter 7 does not.
+A Debtor must owe less than $360,475 in unsecured debt, and $1,081,400 in secured debt.
 People that owe over these amounts can’t file a Chapter 13 bankruptcy in Louisville and must file bankruptcy as a Chapter 7 or 11.
-It is rare, but some people are forced to file as a Chapter 13.
+Only about 3% of the debtors are forced to file as a Chapter 13 because of high incomes.

-If the Debtor makes so much income that the Debtor could afford to repay a significant part of his debt then he may fail the means test and be required to file a Chapter 13.
-If the debtor makes less than the average income he may file a 3 year Chapter 13.
-If the Debtor makes over the average income for his size family he is required to file a 5 year Chapter 13.
-A Debtor can always stop paying and dismiss a Chapter 13 bankruptcy or he may want to convert it to a Chapter 7 if he cant repay later.
+A Debtor can always stop paying and dismiss a Chapter 13 bankruptcy.
+He may want to convert it to a Chapter 7 if he cant repay later.
 Also hardship discharges are sometimes allowed when a debtor later cannot continue to make payments.
 If the plan is dismissed for the failure to make payments, you go back to owing the original debt and being unprotected.
 If a Debtor dismisses the Chapter 13 he may not get the automatic stay if he files another Chapter 13 later.
 In that case the Debtor may have to file a motion to obtain the stay.

 - When it has been less than 8 years since you last filed a Chapter 7 refer to the Chapter 7 and Chapter 13 time chart to see when you can re-file;

-- A Chapter 13 can handle some debts such as debts due to fraud, income tax debt, or student loans that the Chapter 7 can’t;
+- A Chapter 13 can handle debts such as debts due to fraud, income tax debt, or student loans Chapter 7 can’t;

-- Filing as a Chapter 13 will eliminate the penalties and interest for income taxes and you may want to repay trust taxes through a Chapter 13;
+- Filing as a Chapter 13 will eliminate penalties and interest for income taxes and you may repay trust taxes;

-- If you couldn’t otherwise keep property such as having too much equity in a home and you exceed the exempt property you can keep.
+- If you couldn’t otherwise keep property due to too much equity in a home you may be able to keep it in a 13.
 A Chapter 13 only has to repay what the creditors would have gotten if the property was sold;

-- Filing a Chapter 13 will stop Student loan collections.
-However the statute of limitations stops and does not run while you are in bankruptcy.
-But especially private student loans are stopped from garnish wages or attaching property.
+Filing a Chapter 13 will stop Student loan collections.
+However, the statute of limitations stops running during a bankruptcy.
+Private student loans are stopped from garnish wages or attaching property.
 Try to make sure it is a 0% plan or that you dismiss and refile the case before anything is paid to a private student loan creditor.
 Kentucky has a 15 year statute of limitation and repaying anything to a debt restarts the waiting period.

 Priority non-dischargeable debts such as income taxes, student loans or child support are repaid first in a Chapter 13, tax penalties and interest charges that accrue during the Chapter 13 can generally be discharged and only the principle on the income taxes needs to be repaid in Chapter 13 cases.